Lab-Work/gpsresilience/README.md

 ##1)Overview

 The code in this repository can be used to reproduce the results of paper "Using coarse GPS data to quantify city-scale transportation system resilience to extreme events" by Brian Donovan and Dan Work.
 The purpose of this analysis is to extract meaningful information from large-scale taxi data, which can be downloaded [here](http://publish.illinois.edu/dbwork/open-data/).
+Technically, the analysis processes the GPS data into two types of traffic estimates:
+1. Origin-Destination Paces.
+This represents the expected pace (minutes/mile) of vehicles between pairs of regions in the city.
+2. Link-Level paces.
+This represents the expected pace of vehicles driving over individual links in the road network.

+Either of these traffic estimates can be used to detect outliers, using Robust PCA.
+Further analysis identifies windows of time, or 'events' where there are a lot of outliers, using a hidden Markov model.

+This library relies heavily on the [taxisim](https://github.com/Lab-Work/taxisim) library.
+The **taxisim** library should be downloaded and placed inside the **gpsresilience** folder.
+The recommended setup to instead place the **taxisim** folder next to the **gpsresilience** folder, then create a symbolic link to it inside the **gpsrresilience folder.

 ##2)License